CDV Software

 CDV Software Entertainment AG (formerly CDV Software GmbH, stylized as cdv) was a German publisher of video games founded 1989 in Karlsruhe.
-On 17 April 2000 cdv became a Frankfurt stock market traded company.
+In April 2000 CDV became a Frankfurt stock market traded company.
 In the beginning of the 2000s, CDV was the biggest German publisher in the German video game market.
-As of the 2006 annual financial statements, the company also reported balance sheet over-indebtedness of EUR 1.9 million, which is, however, covered by a subordinated loan taken out in 2005 (see also mezzanine capital) in the amount of EUR 3.8 million.
+As of the 2006 annual financial statements, the company also reported balance sheet over-indebtedness of EUR 1.9 million, which is, however, covered by a subordinated loan taken out in 2005 in the amount of EUR 3.8 million.
 The company's financial position is based on a balance sheet of EUR 1.9 million.
 They opened a UK office in 2008.
 In 2010, VG247 reported that they filed for preliminary insolvency when SouthPeak Games failed to pay a settlement.
 After only a few employees were still working in the company and the share price had been tumbling for some time, CDV filed for bankruptcy on 12 April 2010.